faabiopontes/nu-autocomplete/README.md

 When said input field is selected you can use the `UP` and `DOWN` keyboard keys to go through the results shown

-By clicking or pressing Enter when a specific issue is selected a new tab will open with their page
+By clicking or pressing `ENTER` when a specific issue is selected a new tab will open with their page

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).